Himeshima, Ōita

+Himegashima Island is based off this place.

 Himeshima (姫島村, Himeshima-mura) is a village located in Higashikunisaki District, Ōita Prefecture, Japan.
 The name Himeshima literally means "Princess Island."
+It was the real life inspiration for Himegashima Island.

 Geography

 The village is on a small island in the Seto Inland Sea and is sometimes referred to as Hime Island in English.
 The island of Himeshima is just off the Kunisaki Peninsula on the island of Kyūshū.

 The island consists of four volcanically-formed islets which are now connected by sandbars to form Himeshima Island.
 Signs of the volcanic activity which formed the now-connected islets 300,000 years ago can be found throughout the island.

 The tallest mountain on the island is Mount Yahazu (矢筈岳, Yahazu-dake).
 It is a volcano that was active 90,000 years ago.
 It is sometimes referred to as "Himeshima Fuji" due to its importance to the people of the island and its distinctive lava domes.

 Transportation

 With the mainland

 Himeshima is accessible by ferry from Imi Port (伊美港) in Kunisaki and has 12 regularly scheduled round-trip departures per day.
 It is about a 20 minute ride one way.